Caltech Home > PMA Home > Courses

 Ma 98.
 Independent Reading.
 3-6 units by arrangement: .
 Occasionally a reading course will be offered after student consultation with a potential supervisor.
 Topics, hours, and units by arrangement.
 Graded pass/fail.

 Ay 101.
 Physics of Stars.
 9 units (3-0-6): first term.
 Prerequisites: Ay 20 is recommended.
 Physics of stellar interiors and stellar atmospheres.
 Stellar structure including nucleosynthesis in the cores of stars and energy transport.
 Stellar evolution.
 Fundamental properties of stars.
 The H-R diagram.
 Stellar spectra, radiative transfer, and spectral line formation.
 Additional topics may include: stellar oscillations, rotation, mass loss, binary evolution.
-Instructor: Hillenbrand.
+Instructor: Fuller.

 Ay 102.
 Physics of the Interstellar Medium.
 9 units (3-0-6): second term.
 Prerequisites: Ay 20 is recommended.
 An introduction to observations of the interstellar medium and relevant physical processes.
 Phases of the gaseous interstellar medium.
 Thermal balance in neutral and ionized gas.
 Molecular gas and star formation.
 Structure and hydrodynamic evolution of ionized regions associated with massive stars; supernovae.
 Global models for the interstellar medium.
 Interstellar and circumstellar dust.
 Instructor: Phinney.